FASHION

 Ministry of Supply prices the Velocity jacket at $598 and the matching dress pants at $248, for a combined total of $846 purchased separately.
 The brand backs all products with a lifetime guarantee and accepts returns within 30 days of purchase, with exchanges available up to 100 days.

-State & Liberty’s Athletic Fit suit starts at $595 for a complete two-piece.
+State & Liberty’s Stretch Suit is $595 for a complete two-piece.
 Returns are accepted within 30 days with free return shipping, and the brand offers up to $25 in store credit toward tailoring costs.
 No product warranty is published.

 The xSuit 5.0 is priced at $499 for the full suit, jacket and pants included, backed by a 45-day risk-free trial with free shipping and returns in the contiguous U.S. and a one-year product warranty.
 That puts it $347 below the equivalent Ministry of Supply combination and $96 below State & Liberty’s entry price for a complete two-piece.